andinfo21/TrainingCourse/README.md

 # TrainingCourse

 ##Editing for demonstration

-Date is 2021-05-30
+Date is 2021-05-30.
-This seems to be a markdown file
+This seems to be a markdown file.